ricardo-velazquez/flappy-boy/README.md

 - Modify the run.bat file in the root directory to match the directory on your system where you downloaded GBDK
 - Remove the last line and save it
 - run the run.bat file
-- A fist folder is going to be created with the ROM
+- A first folder is going to be created with the ROM

 # Screenshots